t3l3machus/Villain/README.md

 There are parts of this project that were removed before publishing because I considered them to be buggy or hard to maintain (at this early stage).
 If you have an idea for an addition that comes with a significant chunk of code, I suggest you first contact me to discuss if there's something similar already in the making, before making a PR.

+## Phantom
+Phantom is a extension for Villain that allows users to easily create, manage and use plugins.